adambard/learnxinyminutes-docs/json.html.markdown

   "alternative style": {
     "comment": "check this out!"
-  , "comma position": "doesn't matter - as long as it's before the value, then it's valid" , "another comment": "how nice"
+  , "comma position": "doesn't matter - as long as it's before the next key, then it's valid" , "another comment": "how nice"
   },